 Contestants for the essay competition must choose to write about sustainability based on one of the following questions: 1) Why is sustainability important to you, the community, the country, and the world?
 2) What should the priorities be for achieving sustainability in the St. John Valley?
 3) What are the greatest obstacles to achieving sustainability in the St. John Valley?
 4) What's the greatest global challenge facing society: energy and climate change, biodiversity loss, poverty, war, water, population, or something else?
 Only one essay per person will be accepted and may be submitted in French or English.
 The essay must be received by midnight Monday, March 8, 2010.
 All submitted essays will be archived for possible use in sustainability programming at UMFK.

 "The UMFK staff and contest judges are very much looking forward to seeing expressions of the good work and creativity that ultimately will sustain the Valley for the long haul," notes Center for Rural Sustainable Development Director Brian Kermath.

-Contest eligibility and rules and entry forms are available here: http://www.sustainingplaces.org/
+Contest eligibility and rules and entry forms are available here: http://www.sustainingplaces.org/ (link no longer available).

 The mission of the CRSD is to encourage, facilitate and guide a sustainability transition in the region by providing resources to stakeholders engaged in efforts to wisely use the region's natural endowment and improve lives, while also taking care to safeguard natural capital and cultural and natural heritage for future generations.